Dan Wilson (musician)

+Wilson has collaborated with a diverse range of artists, including Pink, Celine Dion, Leon Bridges, Mitski, Claud, Halsey, Weezer, Panic! at the Disco, My Morning Jacket, Dierks Bentley, John Legend, Joy Oladokun, Laufey, and many others.

+In 2012, Wilson produced the song "Treacherous”, which he co-wrote with Taylor Swift for Swift's fourth studio album Red, resulting in an additional Album of the Year Grammy nomination.
+In 2021, Wilson produced the re-recorded version of "Treacherous" for Swift's second re-recorded album, Red (Taylor's Version).

+On November 10, 2023, Wilson received Grammy nominations for Song of the Year for "Butterfly", which he wrote with Jon Batiste, and Best Country Song for “White Horse," which he co-wrote with Chris Stapleton.

+In January 2024, "It Never Went Away," the song Wilson co-wrote with Jon Batiste for the documentary American Symphony, received an Academy Award nomination for Best Original Song.

+On February 4, 2024, Wilson won the Grammy for Best Country Song for “White Horse," which he co-wrote with Chris Stapleton.

+On November 20, 2024, Wilson won his first CMA Award for Song of the Year for “White Horse," which he co-wrote with Chris Stapleton.

-In addition to being the leader of Semisonic, Wilson has released several solo recordings, including the 2017 release Re-Covered.
-He was also a member of the Minneapolis psychedelic rock band Trip Shakespeare.
+In addition to being the frontman of Semisonic, Wilson has released several solo recordings, including the 2017 release Re-Covered, in which he covers songs he wrote for other artists.
+He was also a member of the Minneapolis band Trip Shakespeare.

 Early life and education

 Wilson is a native of St. Louis Park, Minnesota.
 Wilson attended Harvard University, where he studied visual arts with a focus on printmaking and from which he graduated B.A. summa cum laude in Visual and Environmental Studies in 1983, while he resided in Dunster House.
 Wilson is an accomplished artist, and won the first Louis Sudler Prize for Outstanding Artistic Talent and Achievement in 1983.
 While in college, he began collaborating with his brother, singer-songwriter Matt Wilson, who also attended Harvard College.
 The Wilson brothers played in two bands, Animal Dance and the Love Monsters.
 After college, Wilson pursued his interest in drawing and painting, first in San Francisco and then in Minneapolis.